Go-Reply/dft-enterprise-searcg/README.md

 This is a search engine used for searching through and summarising findings from DFT data.
 It searches through uploaded pdfs and listed websites.

-The unstructured documents it has access to are contained within the following bucket intern_test within the gen-ai-sanbox project.
+The unstructured documents it has access to are contained within the following bucket intern_test within the gen-ai-sandbox project.

 >NOTE: When uploading documents to this bucket you need to add custom metadata for each of them.
 You need to add the four following fields as shown below:
 ><img width="1176" alt="image" src="https://github.com/hadi-mu/GOREPLY-DFTSEARCHENGINE/assets/61840032/03ae4225-9157-4a96-99e7-ad288d953acd">